Energy Performance Certificates Explained

 Yes - From December 14th 2007 all homes marketed for sale require an EPC (but read on...)

-Can I market my home without a HIP and EPC?
+Can I market my home without an EPC?

 Energy Performance Certificate - new rules

 This bit is important.
-Under new regulations, from October 1st 2008, home-owners are now responsible for the Energy Performance Certificate.
+From October 1st 2008, home-owners are now responsible for the Energy Performance Certificate.
 So check your estate agent doesn't trip-up and potentially land you both with a £200 fine, per instance!

-- when written information is provided on request;
+- when written information is provided on request, if available;

 Sales particulars: Displaying the Energy Performance Certificate